JetTon-Bot/jt-ico-smc/README.md

 ## Features
 * Lockup with vesting
 * Swap to authentic JetTon
-* ICO with lockup period and vesting
+* Lock authentic JetTon with lockup period and vesting

 ## Project structure